matthewlong29/PareAndFlourish_Site/_posts/2016-09-24-introducing-pare-and-flourish.md

 modified: 2016-09-24

-excerpt: "*If you write the blog that you always wanted to write, but no one reads it, does it matter?* We want you, the reader, to know **it matters**.
+excerpt: "If you write the blog that you always wanted to write, but no one reads it, does it matter?
+We want you, the reader, to know it matters.
 You have done something you have never done before, and each step in a direction that matters to you, matters."

 image:
   feature: